 Federal income tax minus tax credits = net federal income tax

-People self-assess their federal income tax (and state and local income taxes).
-This is accomplished by preparing a tax return, which you can either do yourself or hire a professional to do for you.
+Taxpayers are responsible for calculating how much federal income tax and state and local income taxes they owe.
+This is accomplished by preparing the appropriate tax returns, which you can either do yourself or hire a professional to do for you.

 Social Security and Medicare Taxes

 The U.S. also has two social insurance programs: Social Security and Medicare.
 We often call these payroll taxes or the FICA (Federal Insurance Contributions Act) tax.

 The Social Security tax funds the retirement and disability benefits administered by the Social Security Administration.
 It's a flat 12.4 percent on the first $128,700 of wages, salary and self-employment earnings you earn annually.
 You would pay half or 6.2 percent and your employer would match that if you're not self-employed.

 The Medicare tax is a flat 2.9 percent on all wages, salaries, and self-employment earnings and this is also shared by your employer if you're not self-employed.
 Some taxpayers have to pay an additional 0.9 percent in Medicare tax—those who earn more than $250,000 if they're married and file a joint return with their spouses, or more than $200,000 if they're not married.

 Eventually, you can become eligible to receive benefits from Social Security, either when you reach retirement age or when you become disabled.
 You might also become eligible for government-subsidized health insurance through the Medicare program.

 Paying U.S. Taxes